vrineau/PhanerozoicOceans/README.md

 pip install -r requirements.txt
 ```

-Finally, you will need to download and install IDTxl on github: https://github.com/pwollstadt/IDTxl ([see here](https://github.com/pwollstadt/IDTxl/wiki/Installation-and-Requirements)).
+Finally, you will need to download and install IDTxl and its dependecies from github: https://github.com/pwollstadt/IDTxl.

 ## Launch scripts